');

 About Valley City, ND

-Valley City is a small community in North Dakota with a population of 6,554 residents.
-The median household income is $56,471 per year, which is near the national average.
-The median age in Valley City is 38 years.
+Valley City is a small town located in North Dakota with a population of 6,554 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,471 per year, which is 25% below the national median of $75,149.
+The median age of 38 years is close to the US median age of 38.9 years.

 How Valley City Ranks in North Dakota